nautobot/nautobot/nautobot/docs/development/docker-compose-advanced-use-cases.md

 In this directory you'll find the following core files:

+- `docker-compose.yml` - Docker service containers and their relationships to the Nautobot container
 - `docker-compose.build.yml` - Docker compose override file used to start/build the production docker images for local testing.
 - `docker-compose.debug.yml` - Docker compose override file used to start the Nautobot container for use with [Visual Studio Code's dev container integration](#microsoft-visual-studio-code-integration).
 - `docker-compose.dev.yml` - Docker compose override file used to mount the Nautobot source code inside the container at `/source` and the `nautobot_config.py` from the same directory as `/opt/nautobot/nautobot_config.py` for the active configuration.
-- `docker-compose.yml` - Docker service containers and their relationships to the Nautobot container
 - `dev.env` - Environment variables used to setup the container services
 - `nautobot_config.py` - Nautobot configuration file

-In addition to the development environment the `Dockerfile` which is used to build the Nautobot containers is located in the `docker` directory at the root of the project.
-The development container is actually used to install the development tools necessary to build the packages which are used to install Nautobot in the production image as a separate build stage.
+In addition to the `development` directory, additional non-development-specific Docker-related files are located in the `docker` directory at the root of the project.

 In the `docker` directory you will find the following files: